EvanAnderson/ts_block/README.txt

 this distribution (along with the WiX source file used to create the MSI).
 The MSI is self-contained (all necessary files are compressed and embedded within it) and can be used for automated deployment of ts_block as a service under NSSM.
+It has been tested using Group Policy Software Installation Policy under Windows Server 2003, Windows Server 2008 R2, and Windows 7.
+Uninstallation via Group Policy has also been tested.

 Future Roadmap